East Hants Community Rider is focused on giving people access to transportation. To do so, we offer services based around the needs of each passenger.

 Q: Do you transport children?

 A: Yes, we regularly transport children to and from pre-school, school and after-school programs.
-We have some car seats, but encourage you to call to confirm availability.
+We have some car seats, but we encourage you to call to confirm availability.

 Q: Where does your funding come from?